CommodoreOS/PCUAE/README.md

 -----------
 You can download PCUAE Manager here to download PCUAE and its Modes: https://github.com/CommodoreOS/PCUAE-Update/releases/tag/pcuae-manager
 ------------
-PCUAE Manager info is here if you want it - https://thec64community.online/thread/603/pcuae-manager
+PCUAE Manager info and download is here if you want it - https://thec64community.online/thread/603/pcuae-manager

 Make sure you have a USB stick formatted as FAT32 ([use Rufus](https://rufus.ie/en/) for Windows or [GUIFormat32/64bit](https://my.hidrive.com/share/l7c0gi30i0#$/) for Windows - [info here](https://projectcarouselusb.eu/gui-format32/)) if you need too format the USB Drive, PCUAE does not work on any other file system, all machines only use FAT32 to read games in its USB Media Access/File Loader/TheCarousel, so FAT, NTFS, EXT3, EXT4 is not supported, you can split the USB Drive so it has two partitions but they will not read extra partions on the USB Drive so only use FAT32 and format(MBR) the whole USB Drive.